 - Drain the fermented wash through a few layers of cheesecloth to prevent the burning of groats remains during the heating process, which might spoil the taste.
 Steam generator owners can skip this step.

-- Run the first distillation without fractioning.
+- Pour everything into a moonshine still and run the first distillation without fractioning.
 Finish collecting the main product when ABV goes below 25%.
 The distillate might turn out cloudy—that’s okay.

 - Measure ABV of the distillate.
 Calculate the volume of pure alcohol: ABV percentage times the volume in liters divided by 100.